 The purpose of Children’s Future Planning is to create a corpus for foreseeable expenditures such as those on higher education and wedding, and to provide for an adequate security cover during their growing years.

-Currently the average cost of professional courses like Bachelor’s in Engineering in India in a Govt-funded college is around Rs 50,000 per year (this figure may differ from college to college and from one state to another).
-Add to that other expenses like tuition fees and miscellaneous expenses and the cost per year could very easily be around Rs 100,000.
-It could be upto Rs 2.5 Lakhs a year if the child stays away in another city for this education.
-10 years down the line, this figure might well be Rs 5.5 lakhs per year due to inflation (considered at a reasonable 8% per year) and it could be about Rs 8.0 Lakhs per year 15 years later.
-If the college is private-funded, multiply the figure by 3-4 times, and if you are more ambitious and are looking at any of the world’s top universities, further multiply the figure by 2-3 times more!!
-And this is the cost of one year of education out of the 4-5 years’ total education.
+Currently, the average cost of professional courses like Btech, MBBS, etc in India in a Private is around Rs 300000 per year (this figure may differ from college to college and from one state to another and the course/Program opted).
+Add to that other expenses like tuition fees and miscellaneous expenses and the cost per year could very easily be around Rs 50,000 minimum.
+It could be up to Rs 1.5 Lakhs a year if the child stays away in another city for this education.

 Starting early and consistency in savings are the two key factors in achieving your child’s successful future planning.

 To cater the same amount an SIP of Rs 7500 approx. will be needed at 11-12% CAGR approx.